thoughtbot/superglue/docs/tutorial.md

     Create `app/javascript/components/ItemsList.jsx`

     !!! note
-        Using `useContent(itemRef)` returns a proxy that keeps track of every fragment used [by the proxy](./fragments.md#normalization).
+        Using `useFragment(itemRef)` returns a proxy that keeps track of every fragment used [by the proxy](./fragments.md#normalization).
 Here, if the item changes at all, then the component will rerender without triggering the parent.

     ```jsx
     import React from 'react'
-    import { useContent, unproxy } from '@thoughtbot/superglue'
+    import { useContent, useFragment, unproxy } from '@thoughtbot/superglue'
     import { Form, SubmitButton } from '@javascript/components'

     const Item = ({ itemRef }) => {